ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

     code under test case causing the segmetation fault will be omitted from Coverage Report.

-    The default debugger (gdb)[https://www.sourceware.org/gdb/] can be switched to other debug engines via setting a new configuration under the tool node in project.yml.
+    The default debugger (gdb)[https://www.sourceware.org/gdb/] can be switched to other debug engines via setting a new configuration under the `:tools` node in your project configuration.
 By default, this tool is set as follows:

     ```yaml
    :tools: